 For further reading see McCord, David (ed.)
 Bibliotheca Medica: Physician for Tomorrow, Boston: Harvard Medical School, 1966.

 Joint Library Committee (2016 - 2017)

 Charge: the Joint Committee of the Countway Medical Library (JLC) has the governance responsibility to review and approve as appropriate general regulations regarding library use; review Countway policies continually so that the combined libraries of the Boston Medical Library and the Harvard Medical Library furnish optimum service to all constituents and recommend to BML and Harvard any necessary policy changes; establish acquisition and deaccessioning programs and policies; communicate the meeting minutes promptly to the HMS Dean and the BML Board for approval or rejection of JLC decisions; review and approve as appropriate the budget prepared by the Countway Librarian and the Librarian’s periodic expense report for final approval by Harvard and the BML Trustees.
-The committee meets about 4 times a year and is composed of five members from the HMS faculty, five members appointed by the Boston Medical Library, of whom at least two shall be Massachusetts Medical Society appointees, and the Countway Librarian serving ex-officio.
+The committee meets about 4 times a year and is composed of five members from the HMS faculty, five members appointed by the Boston Medical Library and the Countway Librarian serving ex-officio.
 The members are as follows:

 Dr. Subramanyan Jayasankar, Chair

 Dr. Thomas Byrne

 Dr. Mary Jane Houlihan

 Dr. Sarah E. Thomas, Vice President for the Harvard Library and University Librarian

 Dr. Elaine Martin, Director and Chief Administrative Officer, Countway Library of Medicine